Wilderness Lodge Arthur's Pass

 Arthur's Pass, New Zealand

 Wilderness Lodge is a family-friendly eco-lodge in the dramatic Arthur’s Pass on New Zealand’s South Island.
-Next to a working sheep farm, you can enjoy nature walks, fly-fishing and sheep farm experiences.
+Set on a 4000 acre working sheep farm, you can enjoy nature walks, fly-fishing and sheep farm experiences.

 At a Glance